libbpf/blazesym/README.md

   - [x] Add APIs for address normalization (https://github.com/libbpf/blazesym/pull/114, https://github.com/libbpf/blazesym/pull/128, ...)
 - [ ] Support advanced symbolization use cases involving [`debuginfod`](https://sourceware.org/elfutils/Debuginfod.html) (https://github.com/libbpf/blazesym/issues/203)

+### OS Support
+The library's primary target operating system is Linux (it should work on all semi-recent kernel versions and distributions).
+MacOS is not actively supported at this point (though it may work), but we would be happy to incorporate pull requests to fix any potential short comings.

 ## Build & Use
 **blazesym** requires a standard Rust toolchain and can be built using the Cargo